small estate affidavit illinois small estate affidavit illinois

 Potential Drawbacks and Risks

-Despite the advantages, there are drawbacks and risks associated with using a small estate affidavit.
+Despite the advantages, drawbacks, and risks associated with using a small estate affidavit.
 The affidavit is restricted to estates under $100,000 and cannot include real estate, limiting its applicability.
 It doesn’t address estates embroiled in litigation or disputes, potentially complicating matters if such issues arise.
 Errors or omissions in filing can lead to delays or legal complications, necessitating careful preparation and verification of the affidavit to avoid future challenges.

 Common Mistakes to Avoid